 You also can also prepare Eierweck or Eierhörnchen (yeast dough rolls/croissants) with the dough.

-If “Hail Sugar” cannot be found, you could cover the yeast braid with some Streusel Crumbs
+“Hail Sugar” or Sugar Crystals can found on Amazon.
+You also could cover the yeast braid with some Streusel Crumbs

 Easter Bread or Sweet Yeast Bread